Pittsburgh Riveters SC

 Pittsburgh Riveters SC is an American pre-professional soccer team based in Pittsburgh, Pennsylvania.
 Founded in 2024 and beginning play in 2025, the club currently plays in the USL W League, a pre-professional women's soccer league in the American soccer pyramid.
-The Riveters play their home games at the 5,000-seat Highmark Stadium, a soccer-specific stadium located in Station Square.
+The Riveters play their home games at the 5,000-seat F.N.B.
+Stadium, a soccer-specific stadium located in Station Square.
 The Riveters are the sister club to the Pittsburgh Riverhounds SC, a member of the USL Championship, the second tier of American soccer.

 History

 Founding

 The Riveters were first announced on April 27, 2024, by the Pittsburgh Riverhounds staff, without a name.
 A naming contest was held with public submissions accepted until June 21, when the top four names would end up in a run-off vote.
 Supporters selected the name "Riveters" in the final round of voting, with more than 50% of the nearly 10,000 total votes cast in its favor; other finalists included the "Renegades" and "Strikers".

 Soon after its founding, the club announced it would debut in the 2025 USL W League season.
 On February 11, 2025, the Riveters were announced as members of the newly-formed Great Forest Division within USLW's Central Conference.